Microsoft/azure-docs.pt-pt/articles/security-center/container-security.md

 ---
-title: Segurança de contêiner na central de segurança do Azure | Microsoft Docs
+title: Segurança de contentores no Centro de Segurança Azure Microsoft Docs
-description: Saiba mais sobre os recursos de segurança do contêiner da central de segurança do Azure.
+description: Conheça as funcionalidades de segurança de contentores do Azure Security Center.
 services: security-center
 documentationcenter: na
 author: memildin